gnab/editableCell/README.md

 If there are rows or cells not using the `editableCell` binding separating rows or cells that are, then navigation will <strong>hop over</strong>
-the unbound cells, similarly to the way navigating between tables.
+the unbound cells, similarly to the way navigating between tables (see *Sharing selection*, below).

 #### Copying & Pasting